spacetelescope/webbpsf/docs/relnotes.rst

     * ``astropy.io.fits`` replaces ``pyfits`` for FITS I/O.
     * ``astropy.io.ascii`` replaces ``asciitable`` for ASCII table I/O.
     * ``atpy`` is no longer required.
     * New ``astropy.config`` configuration system is used for persistent settings.
 This includes saving accumulated FFTW 'wisdom' so that future FFT-based calculations will begin more rapidly.

 * New GUI using the wxpython widget toolkit in place of the older/less functional Tkinter tool kit.
 Thanks to Klaus Pontoppidan for useful advice in wxpython.
 This should offer better cross-platform support and improved long term extensibility.
 (For now, the existing Tkinter GUI remains in place but is deprecated and further development is not planned.)

-    * The advanced options dialog box now has an option to toggle between monochromatic and broadband calculations.
+    * The calculation options dialog box now has an option to toggle between monochromatic and broadband calculations.
 In monochromatic mode, the "# of wavelengths" field is replaced by a "wavelength in microns" field.
     * There is also an option to toggle the field of view size between units of arcseconds and pixels.
     * Log messages giving details of calculations are now displayed in a window as part of the GUI as well.